jordan-na/jordan-na/README.md

 <h2>Hey there! 👋</h2>

-I'm Jordan, a third year Computer Science student at the University of Ottawa.
+I'm Jordan, a fourth year Computer Science student at the University of Ottawa.
 I am constantly learning and practicing my skills by creating applications that are responsive, fast, and practical.

 <h2>Connect With Me 🔗</h2>